Label-efficient Time Series Representation Learning: A Review: In-domain Representation Learning

-Data augmentation is usually adopted as a way to artificially scale up the training dataset, by applying several transformations to the input data.
-This can be particularly useful when it is difficult or expensive to collect more real-world data.
 By adding more samples, data augmentation aims to provide the model with diverse instances that are representative of the underlying data distribution.
-These transformed samples not only contribute to better generalization, but also alleviate the need for an excessive volume of labeled data.
+These transformed samples not only contribute to better generalization but also alleviate the need for an excessive volume of labeled data.
 Aside from increasing the sample size, the variety of augmentations applied to the time series data can generate new sequences that are realistic variations of the original data, mimicking natural fluctuations and nuances.
 Thus, the model can become robust against different orientations, scales, noise, and other variations that might be present in real-world data.
 In addition, some works utilize data augmentation to upsample the minority classes to overcome the class imbalance issue in some time series applications \cite{Fan_2020}.
-Fig.~\ref{fig:augmentations} illustrates the principle of data augmentation applied to a single time series example.
-The different augmentations shown in the figure elucidate how one original sequence can be transformed into multiple variants, each serving as a distinct training example.

-There are several data augmentation techniques proposed for time series data. \cite{ts_aug_survey} provide a comprehensive set of time series data augmentations that can be applied in the time domain and the frequency domain.
+There are several data augmentation techniques proposed for time series data. \citet{ts_aug_survey} provide a comprehensive set of time series data augmentations that can be applied in the time domain and the frequency domain.
+They categorized the augmentations into basic and advanced approaches and provide several subcategories under each, e.g., decomposition methods and statistical generative models.
 Similarly, \citet{iwana2021empirical} conduct a survey of data augmentation for empirically evaluating the classification tasks, where they explore data transformations and the different ways to mix time series patterns.
 In general, some augmentations are more widely employed, e.g., scaling, shifting, rotation, masking, and noise injection.